Open Tennis Speakers Benefit From Boom

 - Petra Kvitová 2

-Comicus Ltd has provided comedy shows to the LTA (Lawn Tennis Association) for their annual conference event and continue to offer the best Tennis Speakers such as John McEnroe, Sue Barker, Andrew Castle, Tim Henman and Pat Cash for corporate events, all have seen the changes in the game and mostly for the better.
+Comicus Ltd has provided comedy shows to the LTA for their annual events; and continue to offer the best Tennis Speakers such as John McEnroe, Sue Barker, Andrew Castle, Tim Henman and Pat Cash for corporate events.
+All of whom have seen these changes in the open tennis game and mostly for the better.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.